kubernetes/website/content/en/docs/reference/tools/_index.md

 ---

 <!-- overview -->
-Kubernetes contains several built-in as well as third party tools to help you work with the Kubernetes system.
+Kubernetes contains several tools to help you work with the Kubernetes system.

 <!-- body -->
+{{% thirdparty-content %}}

 ## Minikube

-[`minikube`](https://minikube.sigs.k8s.io/docs/) is a built-in tool that runs a single-node Kubernetes cluster locally on your workstation for development and testing purposes.
+[`minikube`](https://minikube.sigs.k8s.io/docs/) is a tool that runs a single-node Kubernetes cluster locally on your workstation for development and testing purposes.